Simon Marcus

 Simon Marcus (born 5 November 1986), also known as The One, is a Canadian mixed martial artist and former Muay Thai kickboxer, who competes in the Light Heavyweight and Cruiserweight divisions.
 He is currently signed with Unified MMA.
 He was formerly signed with Glory, where he was the former two-time Glory Middleweight champion.

-In 2012, when he beat Kaoklai Kaennorsing for the WPMF World Light Heavyweight title and defeated Joe Schilling twice and Jason Wilnis three times in a notable rivalries, Marcus also holds a win over former UFC Middleweight Champion Israel Adesanya.

-He was ranked as a top ten middleweight by Combat Press between September 2014 and July 2021.
+In 2012, he beat Kaoklai Kaennorsing for the WPMF World Light Heavyweight title and defeated Joe Schilling twice.
+He has also defeated Jason Wilnis three times in notable rivalries.
+Marcus also holds a win over former two-time UFC Middleweight Champion Israel Adesanya.
+Marcus was ranked as a Top 10 middleweight by Combat Press between September 2014 and July 2021.

 Early life

 Marcus, a Jamaican Canadian, was a troublesome child but excelled in sports.
 He was charged with assault and expelled from school for fighting at the age of fifteen.
 After moving to a new school, he discovered Ajahn Suchart Yodkerepauprai's Siam No.1 Muay Thai gym nearby and promptly began training there.
 He would then give up on Muay Thai for two years, however, as he pursued basketball and served three months in a youth detention center.
 Upon being released from detainment, he returned to the gym with the goal of making it as a professional fighter.